Zephirus2/waybar_auto_hide/README.md

 # Waybar Auto-Hide

-A lightweight Rust utility that automatically shows/hides Waybar in Hyprland based on cursor position and window state.
+A lightweight utility that automatically shows/hides Waybar in Hyprland based on cursor position and window state.
+It will hide waybar when no window is opened in the current workspace, and will temporarly make it visible when the cursor is placed at the top of the screen.

 ## Installation